The Classicist: Dealing with Chaos

 I never walk out the side door, but this time I did walk out and I felt kind of weird and I looked up and the light was on and above it was a barn owl.

-and so every once in a while all of these things connect this world of animals and you think of all the people's faces and voices that talked about these things so i'm trying to do that maybe once every two weeks recall this natural world that i'm the only one still alive from that generation that grew up either in the 19th century or the early 20th century.
+So I'm trying to do that maybe once every two weeks, recall this natural world that I'm the only one still alive from that generation that grew up either in the 19th century or the early 20th century.

-To their beautiful stories, kind of remind me in a different way, remind me of the wonderful Thornton Burgess kids animal stories.
+Each of their beautiful stories kind of remind me in a different way, remind me of these wonderful Thornton Burgess kids animal stories.

 And by that, I mean, I got really scared.
 It started to tip.

 This is the evil little devil on one shoulder.
-And then on the other shoulder, the little angel said, now, wait a minute, it's not yours.
+And then on the other shoulder, the little angel said, now, wait a minute.

 This belongs to the farm and it's in your family.
 So you better spend the money.

 And it was kind of affordable.
-And he had a special deal from a guy he knew.
+And he had a special deal from the guy I knew.

 It'll look like a beautiful barn.

-new house I'll get it blessed Stephen by by priest.
-Well, that's all the time we have for the class that's this.
+Well, that's all the time we have for the class.
+It's this.

 Thank you, everybody, for listening again.